CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/step1.rst

       /iplant/home/shared/

-   Navigate to 'NEON_workshop/' and 'data/'
+   Navigate to 'agpi_workshop/' and 'data/'

    .. code ::

-      /iplant/home/shared/NEON_workshop/data
+      /iplant/home/shared/agpi_workshop/data

-   There are some sample NEON AOP Data in here that we'll get to tomorrow.
+   There are some sample datasets in here that we'll get to later in the workshop.

    There are many more Community Data folders in CyVerse that you cannot see -- that's because they have not been shared with the 'Public' or 'Anonymous' user groups.